enif77/BasicBasic/README.md

 25 END
 </pre>

-An edless loop made by GOTO!
+An endless loop made by GOTO!

 ### GOSUB